akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 # Revoke/regenerate your connection secret

 In some cases, your connection secret may have leaked and fallen into the wrong hands.
-So you want to revoke this secret, to avoid these "wrong hands" to access your PIM via the API.
+So you want to revoke this secret, to avoid enabling these "wrong hands" to access your PIM via the API.

 ::: info
 Along with the secret revocation, the PIM will automatically regenerate a new secret for you.